StevensND/ghidra-port-mods-guide/Aspect Ratio Mod Guide/Steps/GDB to Ghidra.md

 `71002b9fc8 01 10 2c 1e     fmov       s1,0x3f000000`

-I could change `fmov s1,0x3f000000` and convert it to: `fmov s1, #2.375`
+I could change `fmov s1,0x3f000000` and convert it to: `fmov s1, #2.375` using [ARMConverter](https://armconverter.com/)

 ## Writing my mod code

-I assume that you have already extracted the main file (ExeFS) and have analyzed it in Ghidra as I advised you before starting these steps.
+I assume that you have already extracted the main file (ExeFS) and have Ghidra set up + analyzed the main in Ghidra as I advised you before starting these steps.

-Now, all you've to do is open your mod directory in your emulator.
+Now, all you've to do is open your emulator and open your mods directory folder.

-Once this folder is opened, in the same directory, create a new folder.
+Once this mods directory folder is opened, in the same directory, create a new folder.

 Call it `Test` and inside this Test folder create another folder called `exefs`.